foundriesio/docs/source/reference-manual/factory/event-queues.rst

  * The first time a device connects to the device gateway.
  * When a device applies a configuration change.
- * When an OTA starts and completes.
+ * When an OTA update starts and completes.

 Event queues are implemented on Google's PubSub_ to provide customers with a well understood and tested framework.
 There are two types